HackUCF/OnboardLite/README.md

 1. Deploy a box.
 2. Make sure the AWS CLI is set up and that `~/.aws` is populated.

 - Create a new AWS user with the policies `AmazonDynamoDBFullAccess` and `PowerUserAccess` (or preferrably, a policy that includes the actions `dynamodb:*` and `sso:account:access`)
 - [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-- Run `aws configure sso` on the host machine.
+- Run `aws configure sso` on the server.
 See [this article](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) for more details.
 - Create a new DynamoDB table named "hackucf_members" (default) with partition key `id`

 3. Make sure Stripe is configured to work with a webhook at `$URL/pay/webhook/validate` and the account is activated.

 - Create the webhook at the desired domain.
 Include the events `checkout.session.*`.
 - Create a product to represent dues payments in the dashboard.
 This should be $10 + $0.60 to account for Stripe fees.

 4. Request a configuration file with all the neccesary secrets/configurations for AWS, Stripe, Discord, and others.
 5. Install dependencies: `sudo apt install -y nginx certbot build-essential python3.8 python3.8-dev` (or later versions of python3).
 You may need to use [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to install `pip3.8` as well.
 6. Install Python dependencies: `python3.8 -m pip install -r requirements.txt`
 7. Configure `nginx` (recommended) to proxy to port 80/443 + enable HTTPS.
 Set headers like `Content-Security-Policy`.

 - If you use nginx, PLEASE use HTTPS (if you can; Cloudflare will probably disagree and want to use its own cert).

 8. Drop the following `systemd` service, replacing values as appropiate:

 ```conf
 [Unit]
 Description=Uvicorn instance to serve OnboardLite